South Lawndale, Chicago: Little Village

+2018 apartment fire

 On August 26, 2018, a fire began early in the morning and killed ten children, including six children under the age of 12.
 Investigators stated that the fire started in the back of the building in a ground-floor apartment, which was vacant.
 The fire was the deadliest residential fire to have occurred in Chicago since 1958.
 In the aftermath of the fire, multiple violations were found in the apartment where the fire occurred with apartment owner, Merced Gutierrez, appearing in court for the 40 violations found at the site of the fire.

 On April 11, 2020, the city of Chicago permitted the demolition of an old smokestack at the Crawford Generating Station in Little Village by Hilco Redevelopment Partners to proceed.
 This action sent a large cloud of dust particles into the neighborhood sparking outrage and plans for a class action lawsuit.
 As reported by Mauricio Peña, community activists in Little Village had called upon mayor Lori Lightfoot to stop the demolition before it was carried out, concerned with exposing residents to asbestos and lead, especially during the 2019-2020 coronavirus pandemic.

-In 2025, foot traffic in Little Village decreased as a result of rumors that Immigration Enforcement would raid the area and deport undocumented immigrants.
+In 2025, foot traffic in Little Village decreased due to concerns about Immigration Enforcement raids and the risk of deport undocumented immigrants.